keycodvin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 *the file 7-create_global_variable creates a new global variable *the file 8-true_knowledge is a file which prints out the sum of 128 and the value of $TRUEKNOWLEDGE
-* the file 9-divide_and_rule prints the result of the $POWER / $DIVIDE followed by a new line
+* the file 9-divide_and_rule prints the result of the $POWER / $DIVIDE followed by a new line *the file 10-love_exponent_breath outputs of the value of breath to the exponent of love